dominodatalab/jit-aws-auth/README.md

     eks.amazonaws.com/role-arn: arn:aws:iam::<EKS_ACCOUNT_NO>:role/dev-domino-jit-role
 ```

-2. Create the following pod
+2. Create the following pod (this step requires that you have access to a container repo with the `nginx` container - if you don't have such, this step can be skipped):
 ```yaml
 apiVersion: v1
 kind: Pod